 The camera unit has been designed to allow it to be mounted in any position.
 It has mounting interfaces on all sides, but not on front or back.
-For details, see 14 Mechanical drawings, page 51.
+For details, see 14 Mechanical drawings, page 50.

 Do not use screws that are too long.
-This can cause damage to the camera.
+Damage to the camera will occur if you use screws that are too long.